Howard Sturgis: Career

 Sturgis's first novel, Tim: A Story of School Life (1891), was published anonymously and was dedicated to the "love that surpasses the love of women."
 It describes the love of two youths at boarding-school and was "based on his unhappy days at Eton."
 It was followed in 1895 by All that was possible, an epistolary novel about an actress who retires from London to a remote valley in Wales.

 Sturgis' first two novels were successful as far as sales were concerned; but his third, Belchamber (1904), failed to gain the same plaudits.
 Although Edith Wharton praised it, Henry James found it unsatisfactory, and let Sturgis know in several letters.
 Afterwards Sturgis went on to publish only one short story (1908), about a lesser writer driven suicidal by the criticism of a greater, and a memorial on his friend, Anne Thackeray.

 Personal life

 After the death of his mother in 1888, he bought a country house named Queen's Acre ("Qu’acre"), near Windsor Great Park and moved there with his lover, William Haynes-Smith (1871–1937), known to all as "the Babe."
 Haynes-Smith was the son of the English colonial administrator Sir William Haynes-Smith.
-At Qu’acre, they frequently entertained a wide group of friends, including Wharton, James and the translator Gerard Hopkins.
+At Qu’acre, they frequently entertained a wide group of friends, including Wharton and James.

 Sturgis died at Windsor, Berkshire on 7 February 1920.
 Four years after his death, Haynes-Smith married Howard's niece, Alice Maud Russell Sturgis (a daughter of his elder half-brother John Hubbard Sturgis), at Manchester-by-the-Sea, Massachusetts.
 Both were in their 50s when they married.